programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 2. Save this file somewhere outside of your R working directory.
 I saved mine in the same folder as other MySQL settings files.
 On my machine this was: C:\ProgramData\MySQL\MySQL Server 5.7\  Depending on your operating system and version of MySQL this location may be somewhere else.
 I have tested putting this file in different places, it just needs to be somewhere R can locate it when the program runs.

-3. Update the R program above to connect to the database and run it:
+3. Update the R program above to connect to the database using the configuration file:
 ```
 library(RMySQL)
 #The connection method below uses a password stored in a variable.
 To use this set localuserpassword="The password of newspaper_search_results_user"